-Daniel G. Hummel, PhD is the Program Curator for Academic Communities at Upper House, a Christian study center located on the campus of the University of Wisconsin-Madison.
-He is also affiliated with UW-Madison’s History Department.
+Daniel G. Hummel is the Director for University Engagement at Upper House, a Christian study center serving the University of Wisconsin-Madison.

-A historian of U.S. religion and foreign relations, Daniel is the author of Covenant Brothers: Evangelicals, Jews, and U.S.-Israeli Relations (University of Pennsylvania Press, 2019) and has written for the Washington Post, Jerusalem Post, and Aeon Magazine.
-His academic research has been published in Religion & American Culture, Church History, and Modern Intellectual History.
+He is also the author of Covenant Brothers: Evangelicals, Jews, and U.S.-Israeli Relations (University of Pennsylvania Press, 2019) and has written for the Washington Post, Christianity Today, and Religion News Service.
+His research has been published in Religion & American Culture and Church History.

 Prior to joining Upper House, Dan held appointments at UW-Madison and Harvard University.
 He earned his PhD in American History at UW-Madison, with a MA in History and BA in Philosophy and History from Colorado State University.
 He's also studied at the Hebrew University-Jerusalem.

 Dan has taught at UW-Madison and is co-creator of the online teaching resource Voices & Visions.